angular/angular/packages/core/src/signals/README.md

 ### Value Versioning

-To solve this problem, our implementation uses a similar technique to tracking dependency staleness. `Producer`s track a monotonically increasing `valueVersion`, representing the semantic identity of their value. `valueVersion` is incremented when the `Producer` produces a semantically new value.
-The current `valueVersion` is saved into the dependency `Edge` structure when a `Consumer` reads from the `Producer`.
+To solve this problem, our implementation uses a similar technique to tracking dependency staleness.
+Producers track a monotonically increasing `valueVersion`, representing the semantic identity of their value. `valueVersion` is incremented when the producer produces a semantically new value.
+The current `valueVersion` is saved into the dependency `ReactiveEdge` structure when a consumer reads from the producer.

-Before `Consumer`s trigger their reactive operations (e.g. the side effect function for `effect`s, or the recomputation for `computed`s), they poll their dependencies and ask for `valueVersion` to be refreshed if needed.
-For a `computed`, this will trigger recomputation of the value and the subsequent equality check, if the value is stale (which makes this polling a recursive process as the `computed` is also a `Consumer` which will poll its own `Producer`s).
+Before consumers trigger their reactive operations (e.g. the side effect function for `effect`s, or the recomputation for `computed`s), they poll their dependencies and ask for `valueVersion` to be refreshed if needed.
+For a `computed`, this will trigger recomputation of the value and the subsequent equality check, if the value is stale (which makes this polling a recursive process as the `computed` is also a consumer which will poll its own producers).
 If this recomputation produces a semantically changed value, `valueVersion` is incremented.

-The `Consumer` can then compare the `valueVersion` of the new value with the one cached in its dependency `Edge`, to determine if that particular dependency really did change.
-By doing this for all `Producer`s, the `Consumer` can determine that, if all `valueVersion`s match, that no _actual_ change to any dependency has occurred, and it can skip reacting to that change (e.g. skip running the side effect function).
+The consumer can then compare the `valueVersion` of the new value with the one cached in its dependency `ReactiveEdge`, to determine if that particular dependency really did change.
+By doing this for all producers, the consumer can determine that, if all `valueVersion`s match, that no _actual_ change to any dependency has occurred, and it can skip reacting to that change (e.g. skip running the side effect function).

 ## `Watch` primitive

-`Watch` is a primitive used to build different types of effects. `Watch`es are `Consumer`s that run side-effectful functions in their reactive context, but where the scheduling of the side effect is delegated to the implementor.
+`Watch` is a primitive used to build different types of effects. `Watch`es are consumers that run side-effectful functions in their reactive context, but where the scheduling of the side effect is delegated to the implementor.
 The `Watch` will call this scheduling operation when it receives a notification that it's stale.